sjchoi86/tf_practice/README.md

 - Parallel Rollouts with TF Model
 - Proximal Policy Optimization for PyBullet Ant
 - Soft Actor-Critic for PyBullet Ant
+- Using Custom Forward and Backward Paths in TF

 More to come
 - Variational AutoEncoder